Ever-searching for ways to eat more strawberries, I was intrigued by Sandor Katz’s suggestion to use dried fruits in sauerkraut.

 - Add fennel seeds and cracked pepper.

-- Massage contents thoroughly for a few minutes with clean or gloved hands, or pound until brine forms.
+- Massage contents thoroughly for a few minutes with clean hands, or pound until brine forms.

 - Add dehydrated strawberries, then gently mix until they're incorporated evenly.

 - Pack contents into a half-gallon or one-gallon glass jar or ceramic crock (food-grade plastic containers are also acceptable.)
 Or pack into several wide-mouth quart-sized jars.
 Leave 1 to 1 1/2" of head space if using wide mouth jars.

 - Make sure to pour every last drop of brine that formed in the bowl.

 - Pack down contents so that surface is even and flat.

 - Place a plastic lid (or ceramic plate) that fits inside the jar or container.
 Add a weight such as a glass bottle filled with water.
 Or use small-batch fermentation weights and lids to secure the jar(s).

 - There should be enough brine to completely cover the contents when weighed down.

 - If not using fermentation tools, cover container with a dish towel or tea towel to keep out flies and dust.
 Secure with a rubber band, twist ties or elastic strap.
 Stash it in a cool, dark place– a cellar, under the stairs, or under the sink in the kitchen.